 Where do Toxins Come From – Toxins in the Soil

-In December of 2017, the EPA found ” glyphosate is not likely to be carcinogenic to humans” “when glyphosate is used according to its label instructions.”
+In December 2017, the EPA found "glyphosate is not likely to be carcinogenic to humans" "when glyphosate is used according to its label instructions."
 That statement is at odds with the World Health Organization panel and many other studies.
 Please keep in mind; this one discussion is about ONE chemical.

-- Soil toxins are taken up by plants and directly consumed by people and animals.
+Plants feed on soil toxins then directly consumed by people and animals.

 Some soil toxins are particularly persistent and mobile.
 Mercury accumulates in the environment and can move up the food chain into our fish supplies.
-So know the source of your food. come froIf mercury gets into your system, the symptoms can be:
+To know the source of your food. come from mercury gets into your system, the symptoms can be: